oneapi-src/oneDNN/doc/primitives/binary.md

    means that if some dimension has value of one, this value will be used to compute an operation with each point of source 0 for this dimension.

- * The \dst memory format can be either specified explicitly or be
+ * The \dst memory format can be either specified explicitly or by
    #dnnl::memory::format_tag::any (recommended), in which case the primitive
    will derive the most appropriate memory format based on the format of the source 0 tensor.